 Some of the above are still not available and coming soon.
 Below you will find the trust comparison results as well as our opinion about the tested ESCs.

 BLHeli32 ESC Trust Tests

 We have tested 6 of the above ESCs on our RCBenchmark 1520 Tool with an F60 Pro 2200kv motor and 6” KingKong propeller.
-16.8V (4S) were provided by a SkyRC eFuel 1200W power supply to ensure more stable voltage.
+16.8V (4S) was provided by a SkyRC eFuel 1200W power supply to ensure a more stable voltage.

 The best performing ESC in this thrust test was the Aikon AK32 35A, which provided 1681g of thrust at almost 43A current.